 |“Blackberry” or Gamer’s Thumb||Plantar Fasciitis|

 |Herniated Disc||Trigger Finger|

 |Lower Back Pain|

-Some symptoms include Numbness, tingling or burning sensations in the thumb and fingers, particulary the index and middle fingers which are affected by the median nerve.
+Some symptoms include Numbness, tingling or burning sensations in the thumb and fingers, particularly the index and middle fingers which are affected by the median nerve.
 Pain in the hands or wrist.
 Loss of dexterity and gripping strength.
 Difficulty performing routine tasks with the hands such as holding a cup, vacuuming, washing up, or even driving; some people have difficulty holding a newspaper or a telephone.
 Pain in the arm and shoulder.
 Swelling of the hand, which often increases at night.
-One of the most fascinating and used healing advances for the treatment of Carpal Tunnel Syndrome is Low Level Laser.
+One of the most fascinating and used healing advances for the treatment of Carpal Tunnel Syndrome is Low-Level Laser.
 On Feb.
-11, 2002, the U.S. Food and Drug Administration gave Low Level Laser (Cold Laser) clearance to be used in the non-surgical treatment and management of carpal tunnel syndrome, or “CTS.”
+11, 2002, the U.S. Food and Drug Administration gave Low-Level Laser (Cold Laser) clearance to be used in the non-surgical treatment and management of carpal tunnel syndrome, or “CTS.”

 What is Carpal Tunnel Syndrome?

 Call Dr. Steven Shoshany and his team of chiropractors, physical therapists, acupuncturists and massage therapists at (212) 645-8151.
-Book an appointment today for Cold Laser Therapy NYC / Low Level Laser Therapy in Manhattan.
+Book an appointment today for Cold Laser Therapy NYC.